DMTF/Redfish-Service-Validator/README.md

 ### Property Value Error

-Indicates that a string property does not contain a valid value.
+Indicates that a string property does not contain a valid value as defined in the schema for that property.

 Some properties specify a regular expression or a regular expression is inferred based on the data type of the property.
 Ensure the value matches the regular expression requirements.